stephentth/chatty-mcp/README.md

 I don't like extremely long READMEs as documentation, so visit our site for everything you need to know: https://chatty-mcp.vercel.app/docs/welcome

+## Note

+For Kokoro ONNX model to work, you must download the Kokoro model and place it in the correct directory.
+Check the documentation's Speech Engine section for more information.

 *Made with 💖 by folks who believe every computer needs a voice!*